 Yes, something has changed, Goldberg says.
 Israeli leaders believe Obama when he says he is "determined" to stop Iran's nuclear program, and Bibi may trust Obama more than he did a year ago, but "if Obama fails to stop Iran's nuclear program through non-military means, and then refuses to use military force to keep Iran from crossing the nuclear threshold, the likelihood is still very high that Israel would try to destroy the Iranian nuclear program itself.

-to the post, he relays a message from a source in the Middle East, who writes that Goldberg is wrong to say that Israeli leaders are more "relaxed" on the nuclear issue:
+In an update to the post, he relays a message from a source in the Middle East, who writes that Goldberg is wrong to say that Israeli leaders are more "relaxed" on the nuclear issue:

 ... nobody here believes that Obama will succeed through sanctions to stop the Iranian nuclear program.
 One thing has changed -- the Iranians have centrifuge problems, but these problems will most likely be fixed by the beginning of next year.
 So the timetable still holds: Israel will have to decide, as you reported, by the beginning of next year what to do.
 In the meantime, pray for Obama's success.